godotengine/godot-website/collections/_article/dev-snapshot-godot-4-5-beta-1.md

 date: 2025-06-18 22:00:00
 ---

 The first beta release for the 4.5 release cycle has come at last, and with it a plethora of outstanding bugs to be squashed.
-Contributors are encouraged to focus exclusively on fixing [regressions](https://github.com/godotengine/godot/issues?q=is%3Aopen+is%3Aissue+label%3Aregression+milestone%3A4.5), as we are now in feature-freeze and will not be merging new features at this stage of development (aside from a couple pre-approved exceptions scheduled for beta 2).
+Contributors are encouraged to focus exclusively on fixing [regressions](https://github.com/godotengine/godot/issues?q=is%3Aopen+is%3Aissue+label%3Aregression+milestone%3A4.5), as we are now in feature-freeze and will not be merging new features at this stage of development (aside from a couple of pre-approved exceptions scheduled for beta 2).

 For those interested in aiding us on our quest to squash any bugs that come up during this time, we encourage you to join our recent bug-hunting sprints.
 Helmed by our new head of the Bugsquad, [A Thousand Ships](https://github.com/AThousandShips) has taken to hosting regular sprints for tackling various bugs within the Godot repo, organized such that everyone can easily gather behind a given theme to make chunks of fixes as seamlessly and speedily as possible.
 This will be our fourth sprint of this type, with an associated discussion [already prepared](https://chat.godotengine.org/channel/dNtaAGsF2ifAjZ57P).
 See the [Bug Triage Introduction](https://github.com/godotengine/godot-maintainers-docs/blob/main/bug-triage/introduction.md) for more information, and join the [`#bugsquad`](https://chat.godotengine.org/channel/bugsquad) and [`#bugsquad-sprints`](https://chat.godotengine.org/channel/bugsquad-sprints) channels on our developer RocketChat to participate!